Tortuguero National Park

 Public restrooms: No

-Shopping: There are few basic grocery shops and several art & craft stores with great chioce of souvenirs.
+Shopping: There are few basic grocery shops and several art & craft stores with a great choice of souvenirs.
 Bring mosquito repellent. & sunscreen with you, it can be quite pricey in the village.

 ATMs: No, but local grocery shop will allow you getting some cash back from a debi card for a small fee